 “The difference between successful people and really successful people is that really successful people say no to almost everything.” ~Warren Buffett

-If you, too, are serious about your goals–if it’s really important to you to achieve them–then you need to clear the decks in order to make progress.
-Most people fail to achieve goals because of one of two issues: either they don’t commit the time and energy to completing it, or they get distracted.
+If you, too, are serious about your goals–if it’s really important to you to achieve them–then you need to clear the decks to make progress.
+Most people fail to achieve goals because of one of two issues: they don’t commit the time and energy to complete it, or they get distracted.
 If you don’t want that to be you, then you need to stop doing some things you have been doing, and you need to say no to some new opportunities that are coming along.

 What to stop doing?

 If you have important things that need doing — but aren’t getting done — then you need to focus on your work and delegate everything else.
 Your work constitutes those things that only you can do.
-Your work requires your knowledge, experience and connections.
-Bookkeeping is not your work, neither is cleaning up the office, or re-writing the deliverable for the 4th time (just to be clear).
+Your work requires your knowledge, experience, and connections.
+Bookkeeping is not your work; neither is cleaning up the office or re-writing the deliverable for the 4th time (just to be clear).

 Good litmus test—are you: • Spending enough time with your spouse? • Your family? • Sleeping enough?
 If not, don’t say yes to more things.